This article helps you identify your problem and choose an appropriate solution.

 If the error states that you are already logging in (or out), then Second Life is still attempting to log out your avatar.
-Close Second Life, wait fifteen minutes, then attempt to log in again.
+Close Second Life, wait five minutes, then attempt to log in again.

 If you see this error message: